Research Catalogue Extended Guide

 As a user you can request membership of (some of the) RC portals.
 Certain actions can only be done if one is a member of the portal.
 For example: for some application programs, it may be required that you are member of the portal before you are able to submit an application for a program.

-In most cases however, it is the task of the portal admin to make you a member of their portal, most portals do therefore not allow users to request membership themselves.
+In most cases however, it is the task of the portal admin to make you a member of their portal.
+Most portals therefore do not allow users to request membership themselves.

 Research Section